Rhode Island Promise Scholarship Program Policies and Procedures (S-19)

 In addition, whenever used in these policies and procedures, the term listed below shall have the following meaning:

-1.7 “Full-time enrollment” means enrolling in at least 12 credits per semester toward an associate degree program.
+1.7 “Full-time enrollment” means enrolling in at least 24 credits within all terms in an academic year toward an associate degree program.

 II: Eligibility requirements